Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Changepoint Detection: Lorden's Minimax Change Detection Theory

-The following theorem (see Theorem~2 in \cite{lorden-ams71}) allows us to construct nearly optimal change detection procedures and to prove near optimality of the CUSUM procedure.
-Recall that $\Pb_\infty$ corresponds to the distribution with density $f_0(x)$ and $\Pb_0$ corresponds to the distribution with density $f_1(x)$.
+The subsequent theorem, resembling Theorem~2 in \citet{lorden-ams71}, empowers the construction of nearly optimal change detection procedures and facilitates the demonstration of the near optimality of the CUSUM procedure.
+It's important to recall that $\Pb_\infty$ denotes the distribution characterized by the density $f_0(x)$, while $\Pb_0$ corresponds to the distribution with density $f_1(x)$.

 \begin{theorem} The random variable $\tau^*$ is a stopping time with respect to $X_1,X_2, \dots$ and if condition \eqref{Pinftyalpha} is satisfied, then the following two inequalities hold:

 and

 \end{theorem}